DartCF/respireGeneExpressionModule/README.md

 You will need to set up the following resources to use this module:

 * A database.
 Postgres is recommended, but not required.
 When the API connects to the database for the first time, it will create the needed database schema.

-* An AWS S3 bucket.
-This implementation of the gene expresssion module uses S3 as staging ground for large uploaded data files.

 # Ingesting Data